 Smart Start Youth Employment Program

-Smart Start is a life changing program that helps women+ from 15 to 30 set and achieve education and employment goals and work towards financial self-sufficiency.
+Smart Start is a life-changing program that helps girls, women and gender-expansive youth from 15 to 30 set and achieve education and employment goals and work towards financial self-sufficiency.
 Smart Start participants are paid a training allowance, earn wages, and receive dependent care, transportation and other supports to enable them to focus on their future.
-If you are a woman+ living in Frontenac, Lennox and Addington, Hastings or Prince Edward County, and are not currently working or in school, we encourage you to apply.

 BOLD FUTURES for Women